 We love Shea butter because it’s a rich, nourishing, and natural alternative to mainstream skincare products.
 But that’s not all!
 We also love how it’s made.
 When you order a pound of our organic, unrefined Shea butter, you’re not ordering from some faceless corporation.
-You’re supporting an amazing group of women in Ghana, Africa who make their living creating high quality Shea butter.
-There’s much to learn about how Shea Butter is made.
+You’re supporting an amazing group of women in Ghana, Africa who make their living this way.

 Shea Butter Origins

 Before we get into how Shea butter is made, let us give you a little background.

 Shea butter is sometimes called “women’s gold” because it provides employment and income to women in 19 African nations.
 These nations are home to the Karite (or Shea) tree.
 It’s a tree that produces the nuts that are used to make this rich butter.
 This tree can take up to fifty years to reach maturity and is considered a precious commodity due to the nuts it provides.
 We source all of our Shea butter from fair local trading efforts in Ghana, where women harvest Shea nuts by hand.

 A block of Shea butter begins its life as a pile of nuts.

 - These nuts are boiled in a large pot, which makes the shell easier to break.